 Water:

 Water your plant regularly during the growing season and always keep the soil evenly moist but not soggy.
-You can allow the top 1 inch of soil to dry out between each watering.
-During the winter months, reduce watering.
+Moreover, you can allow the top 1 inch of soil to dry out between each watering.
+During the winter months reduce watering.

 Temperature: